Sabircodr/sortAlgo/Graphs/GREADME.md

 - As the dataset size increases to 100,000 elements, the average runtime increases to about 0.0115 seconds.

 ##### Considerations:
-- ```Merge Sort``` is efficient for large datasets due to its $O(nlogn)$ time complexity.
+- ```Merge Sort``` is efficient for large datasets due to its $O(n log n)$ time complexity.
 It performs well across different dataset sizes, with a manageable increase in runtime.
 - As a stable sorting algorithm, ```Merge Sort``` preserves the relative order of equal elements, which can be beneficial in scenarios where this stability is required.
 - ```Merge Sort``` requires additional memory space proportional to the size of the input array because of the merging process.
 This can be a limitation in memory-constrained environments.

 ### Quick Sort
-__Quick Sort__ generally performs very well with an average $O(nlogn)$ complexity, making it efficient for sorting large datasets.
+__Quick Sort__ generally performs very well with an average $O(n log n)$ complexity, making it efficient for sorting large datasets.
 However, it has a worst-case scenario of $O(n^2)$, which occurs when the pivot selection leads to unbalanced partitions.
 This can significantly degrade performance, especially for datasets with a specific structure that triggers the worst-case behavior.

 #### Table
 Below is the dataset representing the average runtime of ```Quick Sort``` for different dataset sizes, calculated from 10 trials: